Speeding Ticket Penalties

 Insurance Implications

-The insurance company uses driver abstract to assess their risk of you having an accident where they have to pay a claim out.
+The insurance company uses driver abstracts to assess their risk of you having an accident, where they have to pay a claim.

 Drivers Records

-Although the driving record is normally only available for 3 years, the police and Ministry of Transportation keeps all records of speeding convictions for life.
+Although the driving records are normally only available for 3 years, the police and Ministry of Transportation keep all records of speeding convictions for life.